The #1 Largest Crypto Term Glossary

 Algo-Trading (Algorithmic Trading)

-Algo-Trading (Algorithmic Trading) - a method of executing orders that make use of automated and pre-programmed trading instructions in order to account for variables such as price, time, and volume.
+Algo-Trading (Algorithmic Trading) - a way of carrying out orders that uses automated and pre-programmed trading instructions to take factors like price, timing, and volume into account.

 Airdrop - a marketing campaign designed to distribute a certain cryptocurrency or token as a participation incentive.